 Current Assets Versus Long-Term Assets

-The difference between current and long term assets is that current assets are converted/used within a single operating cycle (inventory, work in progress, accounts receivable, etc), whereas long term assets are used for multiple operating cycles (machines, buildings, etc).
+The difference between current and a company’s long-term assets is that current assets are converted/used within a single operating cycle (inventory, work in progress, accounts receivable, etc.), whereas long-term assets have a useful life or more than a year and are used for multiple operating cycles (machines, buildings, etc.).

-There are three types of long term assets: long term tangible assets, such as machines and buildings, long term intangible assets such as patents and trademarks and long term financial assets such as shares held in other companies.
-In this tutorial I focus on long term tangible assets.
+There are three groups of long-term assets: long-term tangible assets, such as machines and buildings; long-term intangible assets such as long-term investments, patents, copyright, goodwill, and trademarks, and long-term financial assets such as shares held in other companies by shareholders.
+In this tutorial, I focus on the classification of long-term tangible assets.
 Many of the accounting principles discussed here can be applied to intangible assets.
-Accounting for financial assets however, has some distinct features.
-I intend to discuss accounting for (long term) financial assets in a separate tutorial at a future point in time.
+Accounting for financial assets, however, has some distinct features.
+I intend to discuss the accounting metrics for (long-term) financial assets in a separate tutorial at a future point in time.

-- long term assets are used multiple operating cycles
+- long term assets are used in multiple operating cycles

 Purchase (or development) of Long-Term Assets

-If accounting principles allow recognition of an asset, the next issue is which items can be included, and which items need to be expensed.
-The basic rule here is that – when recognizing the asset is allowed – all money that is spent to get the asset up and running is capitalized as part as the cost of the asset.
+If accounting principles allow recognition of an asset, the next issue is which items can be included and which items need to be expensed.
+The basic rule here is that – when recognizing the asset is allowed – all money that is spent to get the asset up and running is capitalized as part of the cost of the asset.

 - if an asset can be recognized, the items that are spent to get the asset ‘up and running’ are allowed to be capitalized

-As the name suggests, the straight line method results in a fixed amount for each period of the asset’s economic life time.
+As the name suggests, the straight-line method results in a fixed amount for each period of the asset’s economic life.
 The depreciable amount is the amount that needs to be expensed in total, which is the cost minus the residual value.
 The residual value is the amount that the firm expects to receive when the asset is disposed of at the end of the economic lifetime.
 Thus, the yearly depreciation expense is the depreciable amount divided by the economic lifetime.

-Depreciation is the decline in value of the asset.
-Instead of deducting depreciation from the asset’s T-account, it is common practice to create an additional T-account (called contra T-account) where the depreciation is added to.
+Depreciation is the decline in the value of the asset.
+Instead of deducting depreciation of long-term assets from the asset’s T-account, it is common practice to create an additional T-account (called contra T-account) where the depreciation is added to.
 Thus, every year the depreciation is credited to this T-account.
 Technically, a T-account with a credit balance can be included on the debit side of the balance sheet.
 In that case, the sign flips.
-Thus, accumulated depreciation is subtracted from the cost, resulting in the ‘carrying value’, which is also called ‘net value’ or ‘book value’.
-(Presenting accumulated depreciation on the credit side would of course result in a balanced balance sheet.
-However, it would imply that accumulated depreciation is a liability, which it is not.)
+Thus, accumulated depreciation is subtracted from the cost, resulting in the ‘carrying value,’ which is also called ‘net value’ or ‘book value.’
+(Presenting accumulated depreciation on the credit side would, of course, result in a balanced balance sheet.
+However, it would imply that accumulated depreciation would fall under long-term liabilities, and it does not.)